mahhov/arevtur/readme.md

 ![sharing.gif](./screenshots/sharing.gif)

 #### Searching for 6-link
-When searching for 6-links, we will find not only 6-linked items, but also uncorrupted, unlinked items with the price of the Fated Connections prophecy factored in.
+Searching for 6-links will display not only 6-linked items, but also uncorrupted, unlinked items with the price of the Fated Connections prophecy factored in.
 - E.g. here, we want a 6-link body.
 - The best 6-linked item we find is worth over 400c and has a value of 845.
 - But we also find a similar unlinked item available for just 50c and with a very similar value of 825.